2014 is the 60th anniversary of the designation of Exmoor as a national park.

 The Financial Statement for year ended 31st May 2014 - to read, please click here.

-The proposed new constitution - to read, please click here.
+The proposed new constitution agreed at the AGM - to read, please click here

 New Premises for the Exmoor Society

 The Exmoor Society is excited to announce that it has moved to new premises in the centre of Dulverton.
 Our new address is 34 High Street, Dulverton, Somerset TA22 9DJ.
 The Society telephone number remains the same 01398 323335.
-The Archives will be moving in September.
-Further details will follow.
+In the new premises are the Society offices, archives, library, resource centre and shop selling merchandise.
+Please see the Home page for details of our opening hours.

 'Shingle Bank & Hurlestone Point - Porlock Bay' taken by Ueli Zellweger